-- 1) Identify a Rice course equivalent to the course you wish to transfer. - 2) Complete the "Graduate Request for Transfer Credit" (found at https://registrar.rice.edu/online-forms) - 3) Submit the following to the program coordinator for your program - (a) The "Graduate Request for Transfer Credit form" - (b) Copy of the description of the course identified as equivalent to the course you wish to transfer

-- (c) Copy of the course syllabus or official description of the course you wish to transfer - (d) Proof the course was not used to meet degree requirements for your undergraduate degree (This information can be obtained from the registrar's office where you received your undergraduate degree
+- 1. Identify a Rice course equivalent to the course you wish to transfer. - 2.
+Complete the "Bioengineering Graduate Student Petition: form (found at https://bioengineering.rice.edu/about/student-forms). - 3.
+Submit the following to your program coordinator or academic administrator - a) The "Graduate Request for Transfer Credit form" - b) Copy of the description of the course identified as equivalent to the course you wish to transfer - c) Copy of the course syllabus or official description of the course you wish to transfer - d) Proof the course was not used to meet degree requirements for your undergraduate degree (This information can be obtained from the registrar's office where you received your undergraduate degree - e) If a copy is not already submitted, request a copy of the transcript from your former institution be sent electronically or in paper format directly to the Department of Bioengineering.

-Failure to provide this information will delay the course transfer process.
+Failure to provide all necessary information will delay the course transfer process.